-form is emptiness
+form is emptiness, emptiness is form

 Sono Kuwayama